 After months of anticipation and a lean marketing campaign, The Nun finally hit theatres across North America this week.
 The fifth film in the hugely successful The Conjuring universe, The Nun is currently tracking for the best box office opening in the franchise.
-Critical consensus on Rotten Tomatoes has been harsh – The Nun currently sits with a lowly ‘Rotten’ rating of 29% at the time this review was written.
+Unfortunately, critics don’t have much nice to say on Rotten Tomatoes – The Nun currently sits with a lowly ‘Rotten‘ rating of 29% at the time this review was written.
 That’s actually slightly worse than what we saw for the January release of Insidious: The Last Key.
 Does The Nun truly disappoint to that extent?

-In 1952, two nuns of the Cârța Monastery in Romania are attacked by an unseen entity in the bowels of the castle.
-One of these nuns, Sister Victoria, is stalked through the halls by a demonic presence before sacrificing herself to prevent the evil from taking possession of her souls.
+In 1952, an unseen entity attacks two nuns of the Cârța Monastery in Romania in the bowels of the castle.
+A demonic presence seemingly stalks Sister Victoria through dark halls.
+To save her soul, she hangs herself.
 Her body is found the next morning, hanging outside the building, by a local villager, Frenchie.

 Concerned that the Monastery rests on tainted grounds, the Vatican sends Father Burke and a noviciate Sister Irene to investigate.
 Brought to the aging Monastery by Frenchie, Father Burke and Sister Irene are confronted by bizarre supernatural phenomenon.
 As their investigation continues, they discover that the Monastery has hidden a gateway from the demonic realm.
 The nuns of the Cârța Monastery have endured horrors to prevent an evil entity, Valak, from breaking free.